yringler/rocket2anki/README.md

 # Rocket -> anki import file

+## Purpose
+Rocket languages is great, but it doesn't have a review system.
+It's not as critical for the core class content, but for additional vocab in language & culture, and especially survival kit - how are you supposed to remember all that?
+You could keep on going back to the lessons and looking them over, or going through the flash cards again - but that means going to a lot of different places, and looking at a lot of things you already know cold.

+Anki is a very powerful spaced repitition flash card software.

 ## Overview
 This is a quick little node script I threw together to create anki decks for rocket.
 It also uses the rocket audio for all vocabulary.
 Note that it isn't easy to use unless you happen to be a web developer.
 It also isn't particularly well written;
 I kinda just slapped it together.